OpenTechStrategies/librehq/DESIGN.md

 * `https://librehq.com/USER_1/wiki/WIKINAME_2`
 * `https://librehq.com/USER_2/wiki/WIKINAME_1`

+TODO: The above is no longer accurate.
+The [INSTALL.md](INSTALL.md) file gives some more up-to-date information, and once things are no longer in flux we should update this document too.
+Basically, we're going with user-specific hostnames in order to support service sharding as we scale.
+This [blog post about S3 from Amazon](https://aws.amazon.com/blogs/aws/amazon-s3-path-deprecation-plan-the-rest-of-the-story/) explains the reasoning very well.

 As a general rule, every component of a URL should be meaningful, human-readable, and (when it's under our control) short.
 We can't do anything about the "https://" part, but we can try to adhere to this